-A central aim of our work is to help Canada achieve its global commitment to protect and conserve 30% of lands and waters by 2030.
-Critical to this effort is support for Indigenous-led conservation.
+Collectively, we have an opportunity to reimagine how conservation is done in this country.
+As Canada strives to achieve its global commitment to protect and conserve 30% of lands and waters by 2030, a central focus of this effort must be support for Indigenous-led conservation.

 We have a two-track funding strategy: